 Specialising in local burgers and beers, Honest Burgers believes in sourcing everything they serve honestly, which is why their burgers are made in their very own butchers.
 The brand has quickly grown across the country, originally calling only Brixton home, and now serves up a perfectly curated menu of delicious food for some juicy casual dining.

 One thing that Honest Burgers does differently (and has done from the very beginning) is make many of their items in-house, meaning their chips, relish, patties and even the pickles are all made fresh from scratch.
 Because of this, you can expect high quality and serious flavour whenever you visit – giving it a worthy place on this list.
-Honest Burgers, 36 Bridge St, Manchester, M3 3BT

 6. Archie’s

 A late-night favourite for Mancs everywhere, Archie’s has seen rapid growth since its 2010 opening.
-The burger joint currently has five restaurants in Manchester alone, providing seriously good grub wherever you are in the city.
+The burger joint currently has six restaurants in Manchester alone, providing seriously good grub wherever you are in the city.

 There’s a huge array of stacked, juicy burgers to choose from, topped with naughty items such as chicken, bacon, lamb donner, chilli con carne and all the sauces you could dream of.
 Guests can finish off their burgers with sides of chicken, tater tots, nachos and milkshakes, with tons of milkshake flavours to choose from and an accompanying waffle menu for those with a sweet tooth.
-Archie’s, 6 & 7, Gateway House, Piccadilly, Manchester, M1 2GH | 115 Oxford Rd, Manchester M1 7DU

 7. Hawksmoor